 The Continuing Education Unit (CEU) is awarded upon successful completion of certain courses or activities.
-The CEU is defined as "ten contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction."
+The CEU is defined as "ten contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.

-Conditions for satisfactory completion: Participants must:
+Conditions for satisfactory completion.
+Participants must:

-- Be properly registered and pay all fees; - 2.
-Attend a minimum of 75 percent of the scheduled classes; and - 3.
-Achieve a "satisfactory" rating from the instructor and receive a certificate.
+Be properly registered and pay all fees;

+Attend a minimum of 75 percent of scheduled classes; and

+3. Achieve a "satisfactory" rating from the instructor and receive a certificate.

-THE CROUCH LEARNING CENTER
+THE CROUCH LIBRARY